miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

 Afro-futurism is an aesthetic that can help us envision new possibilities where blackness, science, and technology, intersect.
-Sun Ra was an early artist to develop this aesthetic throughout his long career from the 1930s to 1990s.
+Sun Ra was an early artist to develop this aesthetic throughout a long career from the 1930s to 1990s.
 Sun Ra and other artists within the tradition use imagery associated with science fiction, fantasy, and magical realism, to bring attention to contradictions of modernity and to connect blackness to a larger cosmos.

 *****